MHDO's Standardized Hospital Financial Reports

 MHDO's Standardized Annual Hospital Financial Report (unconsolidated data)

-This report is a three part report.
+This report is a two part report.
 See their descriptions below, as well as a link to each report.

-New Beginning with FY2021: MHDO's Standardized Annual Health Systems Financial Report IV (consolidated data)
+MHDO's Standardized Annual Health Systems Financial Report (consolidated data)

 Overview of the Financial Ratios Contained in the Reports

-Financial ratios are one critical component of assessing a hospital’s financial condition and are widely accepted in the industry.
+Financial ratios are one critical component of assessing a hospital’s/health system's financial condition and are widely accepted in the industry.
 The ratios are derived from financial data elements found in the standardized report and represent financial indicators that can be classified into the following five categories: profitability, liquidity, capital structure, asset efficiency, and “other”.
-Users of financial ratios are encouraged to consider a broad range of ratios from across all five categories and across multiple years to develop a comprehensive representation of a hospitals financial position.
+Users of financial ratios are encouraged to consider a broad range of ratios from across all five categories and across multiple years to develop a comprehensive representation of a hospital's/health system's financial position.
 Below is a summary of the of the different ratios:

 1. Profitability Ratios: Provides information on the ability of the organization to produce a profit.
 Six measures of profitability are included: Operating Margin, Non-operating Revenue Margin, Total Margin, Return on Equity, Net Operating Income (Operating Surplus or Loss), and Total Surplus/Deficit (Total Surplus or Loss)